 - Inform their resident assistant (RA)

-Guests must carry a guest registration card with them at all times.
-Guests should not be confused with visitors (see visitation policy).
+Guests must remain with their host at all times.
 In the interests of health and safety, the University may limit the number of guests permissible at any one time.
 Guests who have not registered or have stayed more than four consecutive nights without first obtaining permission from Residence Education and Housing Services will be required to vacate the building.
-Hosts of such guests face possible University judicial sanctions and will be held responsible for any policy violation and/or damage charges related to their guest’s stay.
+Hosts of such guests face possible University judicial sanctions and may be required to pay a nightly rate for their guest’s stay.
+Hosts will be held responsible for any policy violation and/or damage charges related to their guest’s stay.
 See the Student Code of Community Conduct for more information.

-Visitation is interpreted as a social visit of a relatively short duration.
-Visitors should not be confused with guests.
+Visitation is interpreted as a visit of a relatively short duration.
 If a resident wishes to host a visitor for more than a few hours or overnight, they should have their visitors register as guests at the reception desk.

 Visiting should not interfere with the rights of roommates and other residents in the hall.